 Gavin de Becker, in The Gift of Fear covers 7 tactics a predator will commonly use to gain your trust or take advantage of you.
 I won’t go into great detail, as you should read the book yourself, but they are worth mentioning here:

 Highly skilled predators may operate in groups.
-Doing so will allow them to avoid some pre-attack indicators, but this often creates others.
-In a team of two or more, the predator doing the attacking can avoid the witness check for example, by relying on his partner(s) as a look out.
+Doing so will allow them to hide some pre-attack indicators, but this often creates others.
+In a team of two or more, the predator in front of you can avoid the witness check for example, by relying on his partner(s) as a look out.
 One may be approaching you from the front while another walks up from the rear.
 The man approaching from the front sees what’s behind you, and the man coming from the rear can signal the one approaching from the front if the coast isn’t clear, removing the need for the witness check.
-It’s also possible for two or more predators to use cell phones for this purpose, as look outs and to coordinate the timing of their movements.
+It’s also possible for two or more predators to use cell phones for this purpose, as lookouts and to coordinate the timing of their movements.

-But when predators operate in groups, often times, they’ll all be within sight.
-If you turn a corner and two men, one in front and one behind, begin walking toward you at the same time, it’s a potential pre-attack indicator.
+But when predators operate in groups, they are often all within sight of each other.
+If you turn a corner and two men, one in front and one behind, begin walking toward you at the same time, it could be a pre-attack indicator.
 If you’re in an isolated area and one man is leaning against a wall with a phone to his ear, and another is approaching you with a phone to his ear, but neither looks like they’re talking, it may be a pre-attack indicator.

 In addition to the witness check, many armed predators will do a weapon check at some distance from the victim, assuming they’re not already holding the weapon (concealed or not).
 Obviously, the existence of a visible weapon in the hand of an approaching stranger is a very reliable pre-attack indicator.
 But if the weapon isn’t already being held, the predator may “check” with his hand, touching his weapon (under his clothing or in his pocket) to make sure it’s in position and ready.
 This quick pat or weapon check should be familiar to most people who carry or have carried a weapon.